kristinbranson/notes/LargeNotLanguageModelNotes.md

 to navigate the world (including unlocking doors) and move objects to specified location."
 "At each step, the agent receives a 7x7 representation of its field of view (the grid cells in front of it) as well as a Baby Language instruction (textual string)."
 Instructions are in a synthetic Baby Language, a small subset of English, language can be specified in Backus-Naur Form.
 Actions appear to be a discrete set.

+*[DM Control Suite](https://arxiv.org/pdf/1801.00690v1.pdf)*; Continuous control tasks in MuJoCo, ranging from a pendulum to a humanoid walker.
+States, actions, and observations are all continuous vectors of different dimensionality, depending on the task, and are related to positions, angles, and movements of parts.
+The simplest (pendulum) task has state dimensionality 2, action dimensionality 1, observation dimensionality 3, while the most complex (humanoid) has state dimensionality 124, action dimensionality 56, observation dimensionality 137.